zzArchive-if-05-01-A-fall-2019/assignment-4-system-calls-polleichtnermoritz/sycalls.md

 	Fail:

-	*if the target process or process group does not exist
+	if the target process or process group does not exist

-	*if the calling process does not have permission to send the signal to any of the 	target process.
+	if the calling process does not have permission to send the signal to any of the 	target process.

-	+if an invalid signal was specified
+	if an invalid signal was specified

 #MMAP